If you’re eager to learn all the best things to do in Roatan, Honduras, you’re in the right place.

-I recently visited on a search for the best hotels and activities for families in Roatan.
-What I learned filled an entire notebook.
+I fell in love with Roatan on a Mango Tree scouting trip.
+What I learned in a few days filled an entire notebook.
 Roatan is rich with activities, both in the water and on land.
 Everyone I met was eager to help me find the best things to do in Roatan.
 I can’t wait to pass what I learned along to you!

 Table of Contents

 This post contains affiliate links from our trusted partners

 Roatan primarily attracts scuba divers and snorkelers, with some of the best underwater life in the Caribbean.

 But there are so many things to do in Roatan beyond diving.
 Roatan has become one of my favorite destinations to recommend to families who want to explore the lesser travelled Caribbean, beyond the resort and beach.